 Meet the Team

-Roxi is a graduate student in the Ph.D Neuroscience program working on the synaptic adhesion protein cadherin-8 and it’s role in establishing corticostriatal circuit connectivity and function during early postnatal development.
+Roxi is a graduate student in the PhD Neuroscience program working jointly in the Huntley-Benson labs on the synaptic adhesion protein cadherin-8 and it’s role in establishing corticostriatal circuit connectivity and function during early postnatal development.
 Roxi is also a Posse Foundation Alumna and an active leader in the Posse community

-Ayan is a graduate student in the PhD Neuroscience graduate program working on dorsal striatal-based cognitive function in mouse genetic models of Parkinson’s Disease.
+Ayan is a graduate student in the PhD Neuroscience graduate program working jointly in the Huntley-Benson labs on dorsal striatal-based cognitive functions in mouse genetic models of Parkinson’s Disease.